wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VI.5

 <p class=fip id=p5>
-5.&emsp;When you feel tired, it is because you have judged yourself as capable of being tired.
+5. When you feel tired, it is because you have judged yourself as capable of being tired.
 <sup>2</sup>When you laugh at someone, it is because you have judged him as unworthy.
 <sup>3</sup>When you laugh at yourself you must laugh at others, if only because you cannot tolerate the idea of being more unworthy than they are.
 <sup>4</sup>All this makes you feel tired because it is essentially disheartening.